Do you want to become a nurse? This is everything you need to know about how to become a nurse – from an experienced nurse who’s been there.

 Something also to think about when choosing a nursing school is NCLEX pass rates.
 The NCLEX is the state nursing board exam, which you have to pass to become an RN.
 Just because you get through nursing school does not mean you’ll pass the NCLEX, which means the work isn’t done just because you’ve graduated.

 The exam is the same no matter where you went to school or if you went for a four year or two year degree.
-ADN and BSN students take the exact same exam.
+ADN, BSN, and direct-entry MSN students take the exact same exam.
 You can look on your state’s board of nursing website to see the pass rates of the state’s various schools.

 Tips For Passing Boards

 The worst thing ever is to do all the nursing school work and not pass the NCLEX.
-This is why I strongly, strongly recommend taking the Kaplan review course.
+This is why I strongly, strongly recommend taking an NCLEX review course.

 Become A Nurse: It’s Worth It